800 – LICENSE

 The UAE has long been known as a tax-efficient place to do business, attracting global organisations and investors with its favourable economic climate and relatively low taxation.
 However, with the introduction of a federal corporate tax regime in June 2023, the UAE has joined the ranks of countries implementing corporate taxation.

-Corporate tax in the UAE is levied on the net profits of businesses at a standard rate of 9%, with specific sectors (such as oil and gas) subject to different tax regulations.
+Corporate taxes in the UAE are levied on the net profits of businesses at a standard rate of 9%, with specific sectors (such as oil and gas) subject to different tax regulations.
 Businesses that earn annual profits exceeding AED 375,000 are required to pay this tax, while smaller companies and certain free zone entities may benefit from exemptions.
 The tax applies to UAE-incorporated businesses and foreign entities permanently established in the country.

 Filing tax returns also allows businesses to optimise their financial planning.
 By accurately reporting income and expenses, companies can take advantage of any available tax deductions, exemptions or relief measures.
-So, in this article we will cover how to file your corporate tax return in the UAE with a detailed step-by-step guide, and we will also look at corporate tax rates plus common exemptions and incentives for businesses.

 Filing corporate tax returns in the UAE is a multi-step process that requires careful attention to detail and adherence to regulatory deadlines.
 Let’s break it down: